SikuliX/SikuliX-Docs/src/main/resources/docs/source/scenarios.rst

 This bunch of related files is meant when we talk about a SikuliX script.

+How to run such a script is shown in the next chapter.

 The standard storage for a SikuliX script is a folder/directory having the name that you have given to the script, when saving it from the IDE.
 It is mandatory, that the contained scriptfile has the same name as the folder, which is guaranteed, when working with the SikuliX IDE.
 To avoid any problems, you should never directly access the folder content outside the SikuliX IDE, except you really know, what you are doing.

 On Mac the folder is seen as a package/bundle, which at the top level in Finder hides the content.